spiral/docs/component/attributes.md

 # Attributes

+The `spiral/attributes` component serves two very important purposes:
+- The ability to combine different types of metadata in one place.
+You shouldn't care if the developer is using [Doctrine Annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/1.10/index.html) or [PHP Attributes](https://wiki.php.net/rfc/attributes_v2) added in PHP 8.
+- The ability to read attributes in any version of the language.
+This means that you can use the PHP 8 Attributes right now, even if you are using PHP 7.2.

-Component `spiral/attributes` provides a metadata reader bridge allowing both modern [PHP attributes](https://wiki.php.net/rfc/attributes_v2) and [Doctrine annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/1.10/index.html) to be used in the same project.
+Component provides a metadata reader bridge allowing both modern [PHP attributes](https://wiki.php.net/rfc/attributes_v2) and [Doctrine annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/1.10/index.html) to be used in the same project.

 This documentation uses the term "metadata" to refer to both "attributes" and "annotations".

-Please note that you can use any reader regardless of the PHP version you are using.

 ## Installation